civicrm/civicrm-dev-docs/docs/best-practices/documentation-style-guide.md

 -   "chapter" - file (in markdown), also one web page with a given URL
 -   "section" - heading within the page

+In the navigation menu: (as stored in `mkdocs.yml`)

-Keep the page hierarchy to this depth (i.e. do not put folders within other folders).
+-   Keep the page hierarchy to this depth (i.e. do not put folders within other folders).
+-   Each chapter name should be short enough to fit nicely in the menu, but also long enough to stand on its own to a reasonable extent.
+    The titles set here are used in the navigation menu *and* the page title that displays in the browser tab.
+The guide will be more usable if the reader sees two tabs titled "Using Hooks" and "API Usage" instead of "Usage" and "Usage".

 Each chapter should start with a paragraph that explains what will be covered in the chapter.